Jane Harper: Exiles

+Last One Out

+Five years after her son Sam disappeared on his 21st birthday, Ro Crowley returns to the declining New South Wales town of Carralon Ridge determined to find out what happened to him.

 Awards and recognition

 In 2014, The Big Issue published one of Harper's short stories.
 In the Victorian Premier's Literary Awards in 2015, Harper won an award for the unpublished manuscript of The Dry.
 In 2017, Harper won the Gold Australian Book Industry Award (ABIA} for Book of the Year, and the Davitt Award for The Dry, and the novel won the Gold Dagger, awarded by the Crime Writers' Association of the United Kingdom, for the best crime novel of the year.
 Harper became a New York Times best-selling author for The Dry.
 Reese Witherspoon bought the film rights to the novel and the movie was released in January 2021.

 Force of Nature was adapted as a film in 2024 under the title Force of Nature: The Dry 2, with Eric Bana in the lead role of Aaron Falk.

 The Lost Man was shortlisted for the 2020 Theakston's Old Peculier Crime Novel of the Year Award, and won the Barry Award for Best Mystery/Crime Novel in 2020.

 The Survivors was shortlisted for the general fiction book of the year at the 2021 Australian Book Industry Awards.
 It was also shortlisted for the 2021 Colin Roderick Award.
 In 2025, The Survivors was adapted into a Netflix series.

 Exiles was shortlisted for the Best Crime Fiction at the 2023 Ned Kelly Awards.